schnorr/tupi/README.md

 [GraphStream-Project](http://graphstream-project.org/), a very
 powerfull library to deal with dynamic graphs.
-The algorithm with complexity __nlogn__ uses the Hooke Attraction's Law when two nodes are connected and the Coulomb Repultion's Law that considers all nodes.
+The algorithm with complexity __nlogn__ uses the Hooke Attraction's Law when two nodes are connected and the Coulomb Repulsion's Law that considers all nodes.

 Dependencies